Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 #### Token Operation

-The YES system distinguishes between _tokens_ and _entities_.
-An entity is a business or individual who maintains some verified compliance status.
-An entity may have many tokens.
-One token will always have a single entity.
-All tokens are linked to an identified entity and can be used interchangeably as proof-of-compliance.
+The YES system distinguishes between two high-level concepts, _tokens_ and _entities_.
+An entity is a business or individual who maintains some verified compliance status (an identified party).
+An entity may have many tokens, though one token will always have a single entity.
+All tokens can be used interchangeably as proof-of-compliance.
 This proof represents a formally (and rigorously) identified entity - business or individual - who has met specific compliance requirements, as attested to by one or more validators (and therefore transitively by the Ecosystem Owner).
+The actual identity of the entity is protected by the validators and is not on the blockchain.

-A validator will interact with the end-user in order to validate the identity they are claiming as well as the specific requirements related to some compliance requirements - request documentation, signatures, proof, etc.
+A validator will interact with the end-user in order to validate the identity they are claiming as well as a set of compliance attestions.
+They will request documentation, signatures, proof, etc. pursuant to the corresponding requirements.
 After this process
 concludes, the validator assigns the corresponding on-chain YES marks.
 These marks are attached to the end-users' entity and attest to the outcome of specific predefined degrees of compliance.
 They are always boolean; present, or not, without degree.

+> TODO maybe: use [DID](https://w3c-ccg.github.io/did-spec/) identifiers instead of (some of) the following?

+Entity identifiers
+are validator-generated and their scheme is not mandated by this document - they should be random and unique, and generation stability between validators is unnecessary.
+To alleviate duplicated effort on the network, an end-user having gone through verification may choose to present their existing tokens to skip such effort elsewhere.
+It may be necessary for validators to develop additional off-chain channels to mediate against users acquiring multiple differing entity IDs, if such acquisition was harmful to the ecosystem.
+(This helps slightly to protect end-user privacy and also avoids a tedious rabbithole of difficult naming formalities).

 The validator may mint and send one or more new tokens to the end-user, which are linked to the entity that has their YES attestations.
 Once they possess a token, they're then free to create more tokens